Newly Diagnosed Type 2 Diabetes Group Consultations

 Yes, there is a consent process in place and this helps you and others stay safe and preserves the whole group’s confidentiality.

-At your group clinic you get the clinical review and support you need.
+t your video group clinic you get the clinical review and support you need.
 You get answers to your specific questions and there is group discussion about health issues too.

-Your group lasts between 90 and 120 minutes.
+Your VGC lasts between 60 and 90 minutes.
 There are usually up to 10 people in a group.
+Once you’ve clicked the link and joined, a member of the clinic team who is running the video group clinic will greet you.
 The facilitator’s job is to keep the group together and make sure the clinic stays on track.

 They will ask you to confirm your identity and check you are happy to take part.
 Then they will start the session by reminding everyone in the group to keep information confidential and to follow some simple group rules or understandings that help you to get the most out of the clinic and your time with your clinician.

 Each member of the group introduces themselves.
 There is time to review and understand your condition and your main concerns about it.
 Then you come up with questions for your clinician who joins the group after about 15 minutes.
-When the clinician joins, they will discuss type 2 diabetes, lifestyle and medical management - they discuss and answer common questions with the group.
+When the clinician joins, they discuss and answer common questions with the group.
 Each individual will have the opportunity to speak to the doctor in turn while the rest of the group benefit from hearing the consultation.
 The facilitator wraps up after 60-90 minutes and you get the chance to reflect on what you have learnt and what you want to do next to keep well.

-Group clinics are up and running all over the UK.
+VGCs are up and running all over the UK.
 They have proved popular.
 People say that they enjoy hearing the experiences and getting advice from other people in a similar situation.
 They also like having longer with the clinician to talk about their concerns and for questions.
 They enjoy sharing what has worked for them with others and hearing about others’ successes.
 They feel less isolated and alone, managing their health issues.
-People who attend group clinics see their health improving and need to go to hospital less.
+They also find VGCs very convenient.
+They don’t need to worry about parking and travel if they have mobility issues or live a long way from the hospital or clinic.
+They also find it easier to join if they work or have caring responsibilities.
+People who attend VGCs see their health improving and need to go to hospital less.

 Can I still have a one to one telephone or face to face consultation with my doctor or nurse?